anexbensi/Instagram-login-clone/README.md

  This is a clone of basic Instagram login  page.
 Technologies used : HTML5, CSS3, JS ES2015

-just clone the repo or download the zip file
+just clone the repo or download the zip file.
 You can directly run the index page